Skip to content

 The republic's defense industrial base is concentrated in:

-• Krygos Naval Shipyards — the principal naval and amphibious construction yard
+• Krygos Naval Shipyards — the principal naval and amphibious construction yard; destroyers, frigates, amphibious shipping, submarines under licensed-foreign design

-• Heliopolis Industrial Combine — naval support vessels, aircraft, aluminum-intensive defense applications
+• Heliopolis Industrial Combine — naval support vessels, aircraft sustainment, aluminum-intensive defense applications

-• Federal Munitions Authority — small arms, ammunition, conventional munitions
+• Federal Munitions Authority — small arms (F2000 licensed production), ammunition, conventional munitions

 • Pharosian Marine Engineering — secondary naval construction; merchant-to-military conversion capability

 The Aegiran defense industrial base is substantial relative to the republic's population, reflecting the strategic priority of naval and amphibious capability.
-The republic exports defense industrial production to WDP partners (principally Gorlund and Volnia) as a secondary income stream.
+The republic exports aluminum plating and structural metals to WDP partners, secondary naval construction to smaller MTF partners, and small-arms ammunition regionally.

 OFBN, MTF, and WDP integration